 That’s the music industry as we know it, as the big thing that is all encompassing of ‘the business’.
 During the year I was thinking about this question, and the during the months I spent researching through interviews and content analysis, my knowledge of female music networks grew much larger.

 Among one of the groups I became more familiar with was female:pressure, and I signed up as a registered member.
-Female:pressure is a global online music network for female identifying, transgender, non-binary artists, producers, researchers, organisers, and journalists within the world of electronic music.
-There are at least 2,000* (*a previous version of this article had miscalculated this figure, and this is the correct figure) people in this network, and the system makes it very easy for members to communicate across countries and continents.
+Female:pressure is a global online music network for female identifying artists, producers, researchers, organisers, and journalists within the world of electronic music.
+There are at least 9,000 people in this network, and the system makes it very easy for members to communicate across countries and continents.
 Over the last year I’ve been very fortunate to be one of these women.
 While this experience has been incredibly empowering and comforting, being part of this global conversation has also given me greater depth of sight into the effects of an unequal industry environment.

 When a person is routinely faced with inequitable barriers to progression, discrimination, and abuse in the spaces and pathways of their professional careers, then very often they will find another path.
 One interviewee spoke specifically about women and men in the music industry travelling on two different career paths, with women facing more obstacles and less certain terrain.
 There are several factors to consider here.
 One factor is visibility in the music industry.
 What we see men doing.
 What we see women doing.
 The well worn paths, and the visible, established checkpoints to success.
 The helping hands, and accessible opportunities.
 In the content analysis I conducted, male members of the music industry are more than four times more likely to appear on music magazine covers than female members over the entire history of the magazines that were investigated.
 And when female members do appear, they tend to embody a much difference presence to their male counterparts, in their appearance and their body language.
 That media space is gendered.
 In the same way that other spaces discussed earlier are gendered.
 Very often in visual music media, the terms of visibility are set out, which create a narrow space for the expression of gender and identity.